gody7334/StreamingKNORA/StreamingKNORA_Spark/README.md

 StreamingKNORA-Spark
 ========
 This folder contains S-KNORA implementation using Spark for performance evaluation.
-Evaluation involves testing various parameters on different datasets to measure accuracy and throughput, and monitor resource utilization.
+Evaluation involves testing various parameters on different datasets to measure throughput and monitor resource utilization.

 ## Build
 This project is built using Apache Maven.
 To build the project, run: